 6-603.
 License; contents of application; fees; nontransferable

-A. Unless exempt under section 6-602, a person, whether located in this state or in another state, shall not engage in the business of a consumer lender without first being licensed as a consumer lender by the superintendent.
+A. Unless exempt under section 6-602, a person, whether located in this state or in another state, shall not engage in the business of a consumer lender without first being licensed as a consumer lender by the deputy director.

 B. This chapter applies to any person who seeks to avoid its application by any device, subterfuge or pretense.

-D. At the time of filing an application for a license, an applicant shall pay to the superintendent the fee prescribed in section 6-126.
+D. At the time of filing an application for a license, an applicant shall pay to the deputy director the fee prescribed in section 6-126.

-E. Before June 30 of each year, each licensee may obtain a renewal of a license by filing an application in the form prescribed by the superintendent and paying the fee prescribed in section 6-126.
+E. Before June 30 of each year, each licensee may obtain a renewal of a license by filing an application in the form prescribed by the deputy director and paying the fee prescribed in section 6-126.

-F. The superintendent may deny a license to a person if the superintendent finds that an applicant:
+F. The deputy director may deny a license to a person if the deputy director finds that an applicant:

 1. Is insolvent as defined in section 47-1201.

 2. Has failed to demonstrate the financial responsibility, experience, character and general fitness to command the confidence of the public and to warrant the belief that the business will be operated lawfully, honestly, fairly and efficiently within the purposes of this chapter.

 3. Has failed to pay the license fee.